Glen Manby is an alto saxophonist, composer, and teacher, working primarily in straight ahead modern acoustic jazz.

 Bookings have included the European Summit, the Queen's banquet for the Opening of the Senedd Welsh Parliament, the Opening of the Wales Millennium Centre, and club dates around Britain, as well as gigs in New York, Germany, and Switzerland.

-In 2009, he was awarded an Arts Council of Wales Research and Development grant to study with George Robert (lead alto in the Phil Woods Big Band, and Director of the Jazz Department at the Lausanne Conservatoire, Switzerland).
+In 2009, he was awarded an Arts Council of Wales Research and Development grant to study in Switzerland with George Robert (lead alto in the Phil Woods Big Band, and Director of the Jazz Department at the Lausanne Conservatoire).

 In 2015 he was awarded an Arts Council of Wales Project Grant to compose, arrange and record a new repertoire with his recently-formed quintet, featuring Steve Waterman, Leon Greening, Adam King, and Matt Home.
 The resulting CD, "Homecoming", is available on the Mainstem jazz label.